DaGev/ISDM-Assessment/How-Might-We.md

 4. How might we connect the customer to the RM to lessen the amount of time they spend waiting?
 5. How might we make the Interactive Voice Response Unit a more pleasing experience and effective use of the customers&#39; time?
 6. How might we make use of the Interactive Voice Response Unit to acquire the most useful information to connect the customer to the most knowledgeable RM?
-Rendered
-How might we connect the customer to the RM to lessen the amount of time they spend waiting?
-How might we make the Interactive Voice Response Unit a more pleasing experience and effective use of the customers' time?